leggedrobotics/rayen/readme.md

 # Usage

-A minimal example (with only linear and quadratic constraints) is as follows:
+A minimal example is as follows:

 ```python
 import torch